Eric Porterfield: Electoral history

 Porterfield was spurred to run for political office after a Republican Mercer County magistrate granted a protective order against him and his wife; this was in response to their organizing a boycott of a local OB-GYN over her support of abortion rights.
 Porterfield has also cited his opposition to a law banning conversion therapy as a contributing factor in his decision to run.
 He succeeded incumbent delegate Marty Gearheart, who decided to forgo reelection in 2018 and seek West Virginia's 3rd congressional district seat.
 Porterfield was defeated in his re-election bid on June 9, 2020, coming in last of Republican candidates running.

+He ran for the West Virginia State Senate, District 6, in 2024, placing third out of three Republican candidates in a primary.
+He ran for the same seat in 2026, but lost in the primary.

 Political views

 Porterfield strongly opposes LGBT rights.
 In February 2019, Porterfield faced criticism and calls to resign after he made a series of homophobic comments.
-After using the slur "faggot" in committee on February 6 while advocating for an amendment that would nullify local LGBT anti-discrimination ordinances, he appeared in interviews on February 8 calling the LGBT community "a modern day version of the Ku Klux Klan" and a "terrorist group."
+After using the slur "faggot" in committee on February 6 while advocating for an amendment that would nullify local LGBT anti-discrimination ordinances, he appeared in interviews on February 8 calling the LGBT community "a modern day version of the Ku Klux Klan" and a "terrorist group".
 On February 10, when asked during a television interview on WVVA what he would do if his son and daughter ever came out to him as gay, Porterfield repeatedly responded that he would "see if they could swim" and declined to clarify what he meant.
 This was taken by many as implying he would drown them, though Porterfield later rejected this interpretation.
-West Virginia Republican Party chair Melody Potter denounced Porterfield's words as unacceptable, saying further that they were "hateful, hurtful, and do not reflect the values of our country, our state, and the Republican Party."
-In response, Porterfield refused to apologize and doubled-down on his original statements, calling LGBTQ people "brutal monsters."
+West Virginia Republican Party chair Melody Potter denounced Porterfield's words as unacceptable, saying further that they were "hateful, hurtful, and do not reflect the values of our country, our state, and the Republican Party".
+In response, Porterfield refused to apologize and doubled-down on his original statements, calling LGBTQ people "brutal monsters".